PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Hissglarg smelled human.
 And orders was very clear about humans.
 They were to be eaten.
 Not the crunchy face-parts, no, no. They was to be saved for identification, of course.
 But all the rest were free game.
 Like all Orc's, Hissglarg loved human meat.
 Of course, he had been bred to.

 It was a silly trait, one that evolution would never would have put up with.
 All Orc's really needed to survive was a constant diet of the deep minerals they had been grown from.
-But when Alston Dimsbury set out to do a job of evil wizarding, he didn't leave it half done.
+But whispereden Alston Dimsbury set out to do a job of evil wizarding, he didn't leave it half done.
 No matter what they needed to grow, Alston had decided that his Orcs would have a proper lust for the flesh of mankind, with not so much as a by your leave to the delicate processes that formed the natural world.

 This was all well and good (especially for Alston's vanity) but human meat played all hell on an Orc's digestion.
 In fact, nothing about an Orc's digestion was very good.
 A single orc, left to its own devices, could eat rock and soil all day, yet fail to extract enough nutrition to survive.
 So as an odd, created species, they dug and quarried and filtered and smelted and refined -- excavating vast underground complexes -- not for pretty jewels or shiny metals, but for dinner.